 Although it may seem that in the short term the tribes of Reuben and Gad had been rewarded by receiving their inheritance of land before any other tribe, a sacrifice was required.
 The men of the tribes had promised to go alongside their brothers into battle to conquer the land.
 As such, they had very little time to build fortified cities where their wives and children could dwell safely until the men returned from war.
 These tribesmen had to persevere to remain faithful to their promise to stand with the other tribes of Israel until all the land of Canaan was conquered.
 Biblical scholars surmise that it took anywhere between five to seven years for Joshua to conquer the entire land of Canaan.
 The Reubenites and Gadites were therefore removed from their families for an extended period of time.
 The fighting men had to trust that the Lord would protect their families living on the frontier while they were away.

-Some scholars further argue that they paid the price of freedom for their choice.
-Settling on the east of the Jordan meant they were vulnerable to attack by marauding bands, which they soon found out.
-In 2 Kings 15:29 we read that Gilead, referring to the land which belonged to the tribes of Reuben and Gad, was conquered by Tiglath-Pileser, king of Assyria, and the people were taken captive to Assyria.
-It is sad that in the end, although honorable in their dealings with Moses about settling the land east of the Jordan, the Reubenites and Gadites reaped only trouble and captivity from their choice instead of the blessing that God had intended for them.
+Cole-Rous further argues that they paid the price of freedom for their choice.
+“Having remained on the east [side] of the Jordan, they were vulnerable to attack by marauding bands, as they soon found out…” In 2 Kings 15:29 we read that Gilead, referring to the land which belonged to the tribes of Reuben and Gad, was conquered by Tiglath-Pileser, king of Assyria, and the people were taken captive to Assyria.
+While God intended to bless the Reubenites and Gadites, their choice to settle the land east of the Jordan—although honorable in their dealings with Moses—ultimately brought nothing but problems, bloodshed and bondage.

 Just as the older generation of ex-slaves showed themselves to be stiff-necked, testing God at every turn, so the Lord gives a powerful testimony of His patience and grace.
 The Lord remains consistent in character to both the rebellious and the obedient generations of His people—disciplining the stubborn, but never abandoning His covenant or pouring out blessings far beyond what is deserved.
 Indeed the Lord tested their perseverance and faith, and though the people failed many times, God revealed His own faithfulness by His constant presence, leading the way through the cloud by day and the pillar of fire by night.
 The Lord never forgot nor forsook His people.